UFC on ESPN: Whittaker vs. Till: Records set

 The event's 15 bouts tied UFC 2 for the most on a single card in UFC history.
+UFC 259, UFC 283, UFC 286 and UFC Fight Night: Aspinall vs. Tybura later had fifteen bouts as well.

 Khamzat Chimaev broke the record for quickest turnaround between UFC wins at 10 days (not including one-night-tournaments during the UFC's early days).

 Aftermath

 On November 18, it was announced by the United States Anti-Doping Agency (USADA) that Jesse Ronson was suspended for 20 months after he tested positive for metandienone in an out-of-competition test conducted on July 22 and didn't disclose his use of the substance in his onboarding documents prior to re-joining the UFC.
 His suspension is retroactive to the test failure, meaning he'll be cleared to compete on March 22, 2022.
 They also announced that Ronson's victory was overturned to a no contest due to the violation.